logo academy

 The XRP Ledger

-The XRP Ledger (XRPL) is a distributed, public ledger that does not require permissions to participate.
-The XRP Ledger supports assets denominated in currencies such as dollars and euros and includes a decentralised exchange in its protocol.
+Ledger XRP (XRPL) is a decentralised, public ledger that allows anyone to participate.
+The XRP Ledger facilitates assets denominated in traditional currencies like dollars and euros and includes a decentralised exchange as part of its protocol.

-It differs from the major blockchains in that it features 3 elements:
+It differs from the main blockchain in the use of three elements:

-• Gateways allow the transfer of non-native assets on the XRP Ledger.
-Gateways are used for example by banks on RippleNet.
+• Gateways are used to transfer non-native assets on the XRP ledger and are commonly used by banks on RippleNet.

-• An Issuance allows a single user to “lock” any asset on the ledger.
-Similar to a gateway, after an Issuance has been executed, it can be sent to other accounts on the ledger.
+• An Issuance allows a single user to ‘lock’ any asset on the ledger, which can then be sent to other accounts on the ledger.

-• Trust lines make Issuance transactions secure.
-Unlike XRP, which can be sent to anyone, an Issuance can only be sent to parties who both agree to open a line of communication.
-In fact, while I can send and receive XRP from anyone in the world, I can only send an Issuance of the dollars I claim to have to accounts that trust my word.
+• Trust lines are required to make Issuance transactions secure.
+Unlike XRP, which can be sent to anyone, an Issuance can only be sent to parties agreeing to open a trust line.
+While I can send and receive XRP from anyone in the world, I can only send an Issuance of the dollars I claim to have to accounts that trust my word.

 Validation